titaniteChuck/Godot-Commons-Addons/README.md

 This repository serves for the little bits I create here and there.
 Using the addons approach allows me to really separate concerns and make every addon completly independent from the others

+**WARNING: This repo IS NOT PRODUCTION READY.
+I use it to share my features across my projects, and I go back to it often.
+Use it to understand how I do things, but everything method, class and general organizations are subject to change A LOT**

 ## How to use
 I recommend using the git submodule / ln approach.
 In the `scripts` folder, you will find a script that does all the heavy work for you, with a README to better understand how to use it